Ivanovo oblast, Russia (Ivanovskaya)

 Ivanovo oblast map of Russia

-There are about 1,700 rivers and streams, more than 150 lakes in Ivanovo oblast.
+There are about 1,700 rivers and streams, more than 150 lakes in Ivanovo Oblast.

 The climate of the Ivanovo region is temperate continental: relatively warm summers and frosty, snowy winters.
 The coldest month of the year is January with the average temperature minus 12 degrees Celsius, the warmest month is July - plus 18 degrees Celsius.
 The region has relatively favorable environmental condition.

-The largest cities and towns of the Ivanovo region are Ivanovo (409,000), Kineshma (84,500), Shuya (58,700), Vichuga (35,200), Furmanov (34,700), and Teikovo (33,000).
+The largest cities and towns of the Ivanovo region are Ivanovo (400,000), Kineshma (78,400), Shuya (55,000), Vichuga (32,400), Furmanov (32,400), Teikovo (31,300), and Kokhma (30,400).

-Ivanovo oblast is located in the central part of European Russia between the Volga and Klyazma rivers.
-It is one of the smallest regions of Russia by land area (Kalinigrad oblast is the smallest one).
+Ivanovo Oblast is located in the central part of European Russia between the Volga and Klyazma rivers.
+It is one of the smallest regions of Russia by land area (Kalinigrad Oblast is the smallest one).

-Globus-1 experiment
+Globus-1 experiment in Ivanovo Oblast

 Globus-1 was one of a series of peaceful underground nuclear explosions that were made in the territory of the USSR from 1965 to 1988.

-During the explosion, because of poor cementing of the wellbore, there was a release of radioactive material to the surface, which caused radioactive contamination of the area.
+As a result of the explosion, because of poor cementing of the wellbore, there was a release of radioactive material to the surface, which caused radioactive contamination of the area.

 In September-October, 2014, Rosatom State Atomic Energy Corporation carried out works on the isolation of the wells and decontamination of the area.
 The radioactive soil was taken to a specialized plant for the disposal of radioactive waste.
 In August, 2015, the work on the reclamation of contaminated soil was completed.

-Classic Russian landscape in the Ivanovo region
+Classic Russian landscape in Ivanovo Oblast

-Classic Russian landscape in the Ivanovo region
+Classic Russian landscape in Ivanovo Oblast

 Author: Sergey Orlov